mbernste/mbernste.github.io/_posts/systems_of_linear_equations.md

 Introduction
 ------------

 In this blog post, we will discuss the relationship between matrices and systems of linear equations.
-Specifically, we will show how many ideas we have discussed so far in previous linear algebra blog posts, such as [span](https://mbernste.github.io/posts/linear_independence/), [linear independence](https://mbernste.github.io/posts/linear_independence/), and the [invertibility of matrices](https://mbernste.github.io/posts/inverse_matrices/), relate to the solutions of systems of linear equations.
+Specifically, we will show how systems of linear equations can be represented as a single matrix equation.
+Solutions to the system of linear equations can be reasoned about by examining the characteristics of the matrices and vectors in that matrix equation.

 Systems of linear equations
 ---------------------------